Application for a thesis defence

 Before applying

-- Book a venue for your chosen defence date on a weekday during semester-time.
-The venue must be located in the Stockholm region so that KI’s students and staff can attend.
-Venues are booked through your own department.
+• Book a venue for your chosen defence date on a weekday during semester-time.
+(See instructions in the form)

-- Contact your opponent and the members of the Examination Board to make sure that they are available on the date in question, and that the board members are able to take part in the preliminary review of the constituent papers of your thesis.
-Propose a coordinator from the examination board and inform them of their role (see Information to Examination Board, Opponent and Defence Chairperson).
-One or more of the Examination Board members and / or the opponent may digitally participate, provided that the public defence can be carried out with high quality.
-Read more about digital participation in public defence.
+• Contact your opponent and the members of the Examination Board to make sure that they are available on the date in question, and that the board members are able to take part in the preliminary review of the constituent papers of your thesis.

 Application

-A suitable time interval between the meetings of the Dissertation Committee and your desired defence date is about ten weeks.
-This is to protect you from having to postpone your defence if the process is delayed for some reason.
+A suitable time interval between the meetings of the Dissertation Committee and the desired defence date is about 12 weeks.
+This is to protect the doctoral student from having to postpone their defence if the process is delayed for some reason.

-Use form 9 version 2024-03-15 according to instructions. to instructions.
-This version is less extensive than before, but should be combined with a report on the doctoral student’s achievement of learning outcomes which is submitted in a separate form and constitutes part 3 of the defence application.
+Together with the application for public defence, a report on the doctoral student’s achievement of learning outcomes which is submitted in a separate form and constitutes part 3 of the defence application.

 More information on the report of achievement of learning outcomes.